 - Best Bang for the BuckFilterBuy MERV 8 Pleated AC Furnace Air FilterCheck Latest Price

 Changing your furnace’s air filter every three months can keep it performing at top levels while contributing to better indoor air quality and reducing energy costs.
 An excellent way to remember this essential activity is to replace your filter in conjunction with the change in seasons.
 Regular maintenance ensures the filter won’t become clogged with dust, pet hair, and other airborne particles, which can reduce the furnace’s efficiency.
-You might not know that a wide variety of filters are available, and some do a much better job of trapping particles than others.
+There are a wide variety of filters available, and some do a much better job of trapping certain particles than others.

 Keep reading to learn everything you need to know about choosing the best furnace filter for your system and to find out why we’ve chosen the following replacement filters as some of the top choices for most homeowners.

-- RUNNER UP: Nordic Pure MERV 12 Pleated AC Furnace Air Filters
+- BEST OVERALL: Nordic Pure MERV 12 Pleated AC Furnace Air Filters

-- BEST BANG FOR THE BUCK: FilterBuy MERV 8 Pleated AC Furnace Filter
+- BEST BANG FOR THE BUCK: FilterBuy MERV 8 Pleated AC Furnace Air Filter

 - BEST FOR ALLERGIES: AIRx ALLERGY MERV 11 Pleated Air Filter